 Professional Engineering Technologist (P.Tech.)

-A P.Tech. is ASET’s professional designation geared towards members who have reached a senior level within their field, giving them the right to practice engineering and geoscience independently within existing codes and regulations.
+A P.Tech. is the ASET professional designation geared towards members who have reached a senior level within their field, giving them the right to practice engineering and geoscience independently within existing codes and regulations.
 With this right, ASET members are able to sign off and stamp their own work within their designated scope of practice.

 Typically, Professional Technologists are senior members within larger organizations, or members who are working as consultants or running their own business.
 Members with a P. Tech. designation: